 We can show you how.

-“We” is Trigger (that’s him in the picture), Bella (my trainee trick horse) and me, Jain.
+“We” is Trigger (that’s him in the picture), Bella (my little black mare) and me, Jain.

 I began teaching my horses to do tricks about 10 years ago.
 It all started because I had to find something for a very bored horse to do (he was recuperating from an injury).